irving-statek/open-pnp-wiki/Setup-and-Calibration_General-Camera-Setup.md

 ## Add a New Camera

-Before you do this manually, please read about the automatic setup by Issues & Solutions at the top of this page.
+For the default Top and Bottom cameras, please read about the automatic setup by Issues & Solutions at the top of this page, before doing this manually.
 ___

 1. Open the Machine Setup tab.